bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 41°
+- 42°
-- Mostly Clear
+- Clear
-- 71% humidity
+- 72% humidity
-- 9 mph wind
+- 8 mph wind
-- 17% cloud cover
+- 3% cloud cover
 - 38 AQI 🟩
-- 0.46 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>